biohackrxiv/bhxiv-metadata/doc/japan_biohackathon2025/paper.md

 Discussion:

 - What is a good document hosting provider right now that will last the next 20 years?
 JOSS uses Zenodo for source code hosting - that may be a next step to tie project code/data to a publication
 - Is it OK to have two DOIs?
-If it is Zenodo people have to create a private account, maybe tied to github/ORCID?
+If it is Zenodo people have to create a private account, maybe tied to GitHub/ORCID?
   - a DOI is just a reference and we can point it into our RDF store with links to publications:
     + self hosted
-    + zenodo
+    + Zenodo
-    + github
+    + GitHub
     + OSF
-    + internet archive
+    + Internet Archive
 - Can we push new submissions to the OSF API?
 - Can we use AI to parse the old publications and gather metadata?